rustam-aka-rust/rustnotes/content/Notes/The Practicing Stoic.md

 	- Wise man knows that everything is in store for him.
 When something happens, he says “I knew.”

 ### Virtue

 - What is virtue?
-	- Stoics consider everything reasonable thing virtuous.
+    - The Stoics regard every rational action as virtuous.
-	- The use of reason is the distinct gift that sets us apart from animals.
+    - The capacity for reason is the unique gift that distinguishes us from animals.
-	- Thus, the purpose of life must be found is in acting reasonably wherever one can.
+    - Therefore, the purpose of life must be found in acting rationally whenever one is able.
-- It subsequently brings happiness, which in turn valued the most by Stoics.
+- This, in turn, brings happiness, which is esteemed above all by the Stoics.
-	- The condition of eudaimonia or well-being, which in turn is not a good mood but the good life.
+    - The condition of _eudaimonia_ or well-being is not merely a fleeting good mood, but rather the good life.
-	- This state of mind can’t be achieved by chance.
-It is a byproduct of effort applied purposefully.
+    - This state of fulfillment cannot be attained by chance; it is the result of deliberate and purposeful effort.
-- Embrace virtue for its own sake, and it will inadvertently lead to a good life.
+- Embrace virtue for its own sake, and it will inevitably lead to a good life.
-	- Naval’s notion about working for its own sake [[Работа ради работы]].
-Do whatever needs to be done and be happy with that.
+    - Naval’s notion of working for its own sake [[Работа ради работы]]: Do whatever needs to be done and derive satisfaction from that.
-- There are three pillars that virtue stands on. ^f092f2
+- There are three pillars that virtue rests upon: ^f092f2
-	- **Honesty**.
-Not just speaking the truth, but living without necessity to hide anything.
+    - **Honesty**: Not merely speaking the truth, but living in such a way that you have nothing to conceal.
-	- **Consistency**.
-Never deviate from what you think is right.
-Think and act the same, in public, at home, alone.
+    - **Consistency**: Never waver from what you believe to be right.
+Think and act with the same integrity, whether in public, at home, or in solitude.
     - **Kindness**.

 ### Learning
 > Stoicism among other things is a regimen for training the mind.